How users are identified for users metrics

-The Users metric in Google Analytics (GA) can help you find out how many users viewed or interacted with your content within a specific date range.
+The Users metric shows how many users viewed or interacted with your content within a specific date range.

-To be able to quickly serve data to your reports, Analytics creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
+In order to quickly serve data to your reports, Analytics creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
 (For more information on how this works, read how sampling works.)
 The pre-aggregated data tables are well equipped to handle common reporting requests, including changes to the date range in standard reports.
 For example, when you request a report, Analytics looks up each metric in the pre-aggregated data tables and serves those results to your reports.
 If you adjust the date range from August 1 - August 31 to August 1 - September 1, Analytics looks up each metric in the September 1 pre-aggregated data table and adds the new data to the existing total.

-Although this works well for most metrics, it doesn’t work well for Users.
-Some metrics, like Pageviews or Screenviews, are simple additive counts over days, but Users are based on more-complicated calculations.
-Instead of just adding (or subtracting) processed data from the pre-aggregate tables, GA needs to recalculate these metrics for each different possible date range that you select in a report.
-For example, a user could open a website on August 31 and on September 1, but GA recognizes this user as just one User over the course of these two days.
-In your reports, if you change the date range from August 1 - August 31 to August 1 - September 1, GA can’t simply add the difference to the value of Users you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
+This works well for most metrics.
+Many metrics, like Pageviews or Screenviews, are simple additive counts over days.
+However, Users is based on more complicated calculations.
+Instead of simply adding (or subtracting) processed data from the pre-aggregated tables, Analytics must recalculate Users for each date range that you select in a report.
+For example, if a user visits a website on August 31 and on September 1, Analytics recognizes this user as a single user over the course of these two days.
+If you change your date range from August 1 - August 31 to August 1 - September 1, Analytics can’t simply add the difference to the value of Users you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
 Instead, the metric has to be calculated on the fly each time you request it in your reports.

 Calculation 1: Pre-calculated data